LiberTIC/ODEV2/README.md

 ## Database daily tasks (included in the `make install`)

+The `Makefile` is to be used in your (local) webserver environment.
+Note that a D special, Docker-related `Makefile` also exists in the `docker` folder.

-`make install` already performs the role and database creation through SQL scripts and initial data: __you do not need to run these commands at first install__.
+Database init: `make install` already performs the role and database creation through SQL scripts and initial data: __you do not need to run these commands at first install__.
 By the way, all PostgreSQL related Makefile commands are explicit, in order to let you tweak them, to fit better with your environment.

 Available PostgreSQL related commands: